vanhao-le/PVCD-Pytorch/README.md

 ## Training

+The image features was extracted from the pre-trained ResNet50 (2048-D) model.

-We have trained the network with the following paramters:
+We have trained the TRN network with the following paramters:

 num_segments=30,
 d_frames=8,